Kernel-estimated Nonparametric Overlap-Based Syncytial Clustering: Performance Evaluations

-demonstrate and evaluate performance of their methods.
-The groups in these datasets have structure ranging from the regular ~({\em e.g.}, the 7-spherically-dispersed Gaussian clusters dataset that is modeled on a similar example in~\citep{maitra09}) to widely-varying complexity.
+evaluate performance of KNOB-SynC and its competitors.
+Barring the first example, all these datasets have been used by other authors to demonstrate and evaluate performance of their methods.
+The groups in these datasets have structure ranging from the regular (for example, the 7-spherically-dispersed Gaussian clusters dataset that is modeled on a similar example in~\citep{maitra09} and where sophisticated methods like KNOB-SynC are superfluous and unnecessary) to widely-varying complexity.
 The {\tt Banana Arcs} dataset has $n=4515$ observations clumped in four banana-shaped structures arced around each other.
 The {\tt Banana-clump} and {\tt Bullseye} datasets are from \citet{stuetzleandnugent10} -- the former has 200 observations with one spherical group and another arced around it on the left like a banana, while the latter has 400 observations grouped, as its name implies, as a bullseye.
 The more complex-structured {\tt Bullseye-Cigarette} dataset \citep{petersonetal17} has three concentric-ringed groups, two elongated groups above two spherical groups on the left, and another group that is actually a superset of two overlapping spherical groups ($n=3025$ and $C=8$).
 The {\tt Compound} dataset~\citep{zahn71} is very complex-structured with $n=399$ observations in $C=6$ groups that are not just varied in shape, but a group that sits atop another on the right.
-The {\tt Half-ringed clusters} dataset~\citep{jainandlaw05} has 373 observations in two arc-shaped clusters, one of which is dense and the other very sparsely-populated.
+The {\tt Half-ringed clusters} dataset~\citep{jainandlaw05} has 373 observations in two arc-shaped clusters, one of which is dense and the other being very sparsely-populated.
 The {\tt Path-based} dataset~\citep{changandyeung08} has 300 observations in three groups, two of which are regular-shaped and surrounded by a widely arcing third group.
 The {\tt Spiral} dataset~\citep{changandyeung08} has 312 observations in three spiral groups that are very difficult for standard clustering algorithms to recover accurately.
-The {\tt SSS} dataset has 5015 observations in three S-shaped groups of varying density and orientations while the {\tt XXXX} dataset has $n=415$ observations distributed in four cross-shaped structures in the dataset.
+The {\tt SSS} dataset has 5015 observations in three S-shaped groups of varying density and orientations while the {\tt XXXX} dataset has $n=415$ observations distributed in four cross-shaped structures.